 “It’s not what you say, it’s what people hear.” — Franz Luntz to the world in Words that Work

-Choosing to tell tactful truths allows us both to stay honest and to show that we care about others’ feelings.
+Choosing to tell tactful truths allows us both to stay honest and to show that we care about another person's feelings.

 Tactful truths can come in this form: